 Architect Frank Lloyd Wright saw great potential within the vast Sonoran Desert.
 The designer had just finished the designs of his renowned Usonian homes when he found himself deep within the McDowell Mountains of Arizona.
-In 1937, after ten years exploring what architectural historian Edgar Kaufmann refers to as "his Arizona desert experiments,” Wright constructed the National Historic Landmark Taliesin West.
+In 1937, after ten years of exploring what architectural historian Edgar Kaufmann refers to as "his Arizona desert experiments," Wright constructed the National Historic Landmark Taliesin West.

-Wright’s passion for the desert landscape continued to influence the surrounding area beyond Taliesin West.
-16 years after the winter home’s inception, in February of 1953, American Institute of Architects Phoenix division speaker and architect Fred M. Guirey shared his desire to modernize the Arizona State Capitol by moving to Papago Park in Tempe, Arizona during a Valley of the Sun Kiwanis Club’s Hotel Westward Ho luncheon.
+Wright's passion for the desert landscape continued to influence the surrounding area beyond Taliesin West.
+Sixteen years after the winter home's inception, in February of 1953, American Institute of Architects Phoenix division speaker and architect Fred M. Guirey shared his desire to modernize the Arizona State Capitol by moving to Papago Park in Tempe, Arizona, during a Valley of the Sun Kiwanis Club's Hotel Westward Ho luncheon.
 That same month, Wright shared his agreement with the move at another meeting and in March of 1955 -- over two years later -- spoke again during a Phoenix Press Club meeting.

 Wright described his $5 million design as,

 "A high, wide, sheltering crenellated-canopy of modern structure - like a great tree, filtering sunlight over subordinate but beautiful buildings and gardens standing together beneath the canopy in harmonious relation to this hexagonal domed shelter and to each other.
 All stand beneath and together in green gardens, fountains playing, pools reflecting.
 Great vistas of beauty are everywhere: useful function perfected no less – but more so when thus sheltered and standing high and wide in Arizona landscape out in the Valley of the Sun."